Scientists Discover The Secret Weapon Of Stomach Viruses

 "They cooperate and compensate for each other's insufficiencies," Altan-Bonnet says.

-The viruses are not only more contagious in clusters; they often cause more severe infections than the freestanding viruses.
+The viruses are not only more contagious in clusters, they often cause more severe infections than the freestanding viruses.
 The mice and piglets in the researchers' experiments got much sicker, and stayed sick longer, when exposed to the virus clusters instead of individual viruses.

 And the research indicates that the protective membrane around these viral clusters may help them pass unnoticed by the immune systems — making them even more difficult to fight off.